 Violeta Radenovich, M.D., M.P.H., completed the University of Texas, Houston Program for General Ophthalmology Residency in 1995 and her Pediatric Ophthalmology Fellowship in 1996.
-She is the only female fellowship trained pediatric ophthalmologist in El Paso.
+She is the only female Fellowship-Trained BOARD CERTIFIED PEDIATRIC OPHTHALMOLOGIST in El Paso.
 In addition to her private practice, Dr. Radenovich is a Clinical Instructor in the Ophthalmology Department at Texas Tech University.
 Board Certified with the Academy of Ophthalmology since 1998, Dr. Radenovich holds Medical licenses in Texas, New Mexico, and Pennsylvania.

 A native of Peru, Dr. Radenovich was raised in Tingo Maria, Peru.
 She received her Medical Degree from the University Peruana Cayetano Heredia in Lima, Peru in 1988.
 Moving to the United State shortly afterwards, she completed her Masters Degree in Public Health from the University of Texas Health Science Center at Houston in 1991.